Read What Our Clients Say About Us

 Most people would think that living with celiac disease is a death sentence, as it can make eating most foods difficult.
 But life insurance companies don’t see it as an issue!
 Read on to find out how you can get affordable life insurance coverage and never have to worry about your family’s financial security again.

 - Does Celiac Disease Affect Life Insurance

 Can people with celiac disease get life insurance?
 YES!
 Keeping your Celiac Disease in complete control through diet and physician guidance gives you a higher chance of a Preferred Rating Class!
 Let’s take a look…

 Complete Control ~ you are diagnosed by your physician.
-Diet is in check.
-Have an occasional flare up.
+My Diet is in check.
+Have an occasional flare-up.
 You could qualify for a Preferred Rating.

 Moderate ~ you are diagnosed by your physician.
 You are not following a strict Celiac Disease Diet plan.
 Your symptoms are quite frequent — possible qualifying for a Standard to Table 4 Rating Class.

 Uncontrolled ~ you may have been diagnosed by your physician recently.
 Your symptoms are constant.
 You are suffering from other complications related to your Celiac Disease.
 You could be a Postpone or possible Decline for traditional life insurance.

 Gain control of your Celiac Disease and reapply or look into a guaranteed acceptance policy.